-The Supremes are America’s most successful vocal group with 12 number one singles.
-At there peak, The Supremes were as popular as The Beatles.
+The Supremes are America’s most successful vocal group with 12 number-one singles.
+At their peak, The Supremes were as popular as The Beatles.

 Most of their songs were written by Holland-Dozier-Holland, Motown’s main songwriting team.
 But it wasn’t an instant success for Diana Ross and her friends Florence Ballard and Mary Wilson.

 During the first few years at Motown, nothing they released would chart.
-This made the other acts on Motown refer to them as the “No-hit Supremes’.
+This made the other acts in Motown refer to them as the “No-hit Supremes’.

 In 1967, he even renamed them The Supremes with Diana Ross, only to change his mind again to Diana Ross & The Supremes, six months later.

 Clearly putting Diana first, the tensions in the band rose along with their chart success.

 During The Supremes’ most successful years, they released hit tunes like Where Did Our Love Go, Baby Love, Stop!
 In the Name of Love, You Can’t Hurry Love, and You Keep Me Hangin’ On.